On Falconer type functions and the distance set problem: Preliminaries

-Recently, Cholak-Csornyei-Lutz-Lutz-Mayordomo-Stull \cite{Cholaketal24} proved a sharp bound for the dimension of the exceptional sets of projection, where the projections whose images have dimensions less than $1$.
-This upper bound was proved using induction on dimension $n$, and the base case $n=2$ was proved by Ren-Wang \cite{RenWang}. \begin{theorem}{\cite[Theorem 1.2]{Cholaketal24}} Let $A\subset \mathbb{R}^n$, $n\geq 2$, be a Borel set with $\dim_{\mathcal{H}} A=a$.
+Recently, Cholak et al. \cite{Cholaketal24} proved sharp bounds for the dimension of the exceptional sets of projections for which the images have dimensions less than $1$.
+This upper bound was proved using induction on dimension $n$, and the base case $n=2$ was proved by Ren and Wang \cite{RenWang}. \begin{theorem}{\cite[Theorem 1.2]{Cholaketal24}} Let $A\subset \mathbb{R}^n$, $n\geq 2$, be a Borel set with $\dim_{H} A=a$.
 For $\max\{0,a-(n-1)\}\leq s\leq \min\{a,1\}$, we have

-where $S(a,s)\coloneqq n - 2 - \lfloor a - s \rfloor + \max\{\,0,\, \lfloor a - s \rfloor + 2s - a\}$. \end{theorem}
+where $S(a,s)\coloneqq n - 2 - \lfloor a - s \rfloor + \max\left\{\,0,\, \lfloor a - s \rfloor + 2s - a\right\}$. \end{theorem}